 Bike Around School

-May is National Bike Month, but this year to accommodate for our altered lives due to COVID-19 we are celebrating Bike Month in June!
+May is National Bike Month!
 Bike Month is a time for people of all ages across the country to engage in active transportation through bicycling.

-The 2020 Bike to School Challenge has transformed into Bike ‘Around’ School Month as we navigate staying healthy and active.
-Youth, grades K-12, are invited to participate in the month-long fun by playing Bike Bingo, and/or using the Bike Around School Tracking Calendar to log their daily minutes ridden.
+The 2021 Bike to School Challenge has transformed into Bike ‘Around’ School Month as we navigate staying healthy and active.
+Youth, grades K-12, are invited to play Bike Bingo.
 Instructions are included on each activity, and they can be downloaded below.

 Why Bike Around School?